AWilliams17/PasteMate/README.md

-I have no idea when/if this will ever be finished.
 # What is this
-This is a Pastebin clone implemented using the Flask library with Python 3.7.
+This is a Pastebin clone implemented using the Flask library with Python 3.7, and Vue.JS on the backend.

-This is also my first time using Vue.JS, and making a Single Page Application.

 # Features
 * Account Creation, Editing, Deletion